Nazaré Funicular: History

 In 1918, an allotment of wood was ceded to the funicular to allow it to continue to operate.

 On 1 October 1924, the funicular was acquired by the Real Casa, then dominated by the Confraria da Nossa Senhora da Nazaré, with the objective of operating for a year.
 This was to facilitate ease of access by religious people to the sanctuary of Nossa Senhora da Nazaré, and collect funds to maintain the Hospital de Nossa Senhora da Nazaré.
 In 1931, a report to the Minister requested authorization to sell to the funicular to the municipal council, along with the electrical station.
 On 19 December of the same year, the funicular was sold to the municipal council of Nazaré for $398,013.00.

 On 15 February 1963, there was an accident, caused by the rupture of the cable that resulted in the death of two people, and injury to 50 others.
 The incident went to trial, but the accused were acquitted; the administrator of the municipal water services indicated that the accident was caused by deterioration resulting from water infiltration in the area around the cable.
-But, the funicular service was not reopened until 1 April 1968; by then the cars used a new traction system, with electric transmission, that included a three-fold braking mechanism: automatic, hydro-electric pressure and manual.
+The funicular service was not reopened until 1 April 1968.
+The redesigned cars used a new traction system with an electric transmission that included a three-fold braking mechanism: automatic, hydro-electric pressure and manual.

 In September 2001, the funicular was closed to complete repairs and modernize its cars, at a cost of 1.5 million Euros.
 The project included repair to the chassis structure, repairs to the architecture and functioning of the stations, as well as the substitution of the carriages.
 It was reopened on 24 June 2002, and began operating with a 15-minute turnaround.

 Architecture

-The funicular is situated in an urban context, addorsed and implanted in an accented promontory, with a 42% slope, connecting the settlements of Praia and Sítio, providing notable view of Nazaré.
-The terminals are adapted to the slopes of their respective gradients; with the Praia terminal addorsed posteriorly to two facades, and the Sítio terminal adsorbed to washrooms and encircled by public roadways.
+The funicular is situated in an urban context, inclined along and dug into a steep promontory with a 42% slope connecting the settlements of Praia and Sítio, and provides a notable view of Nazaré.
+The terminals are built on a slope matching the track gradient.
+The Praia terminal joins the neighboring two facades, and the Sítio terminal is housed beside the street leading through the belvedere (with public bathrooms).

 The system includes two cars, linked by a subterranean cable, that ascend and descend simultaneously along the line.
-At the beginning and end terminals, the lines are singular, but split-off along the descent/ascent, allowing parallel transit along the middle of the course.
+At the beginning and end terminals, the tracks are shared, but separate along the descent/ascent, allowing them to pass at the midpoint.
 The main cable travels along the line powered by electricity.
 Each carriage is painted blue, and includes three interior compartments and three access doors with the extreme ends occupied by the driving sections.
-The central area is occupied by eight lines of bunks oriented longitudinally and four bunks transversally.
+The central area is occupied by eight benches oriented longitudinally and four benches transversally.

 Over the entrance to the terminal tunnel at Sítio is a panel of azulejo tile, in blue and white, with the representation of the funicular and marble plaque with the inscription: